 Refinance the loan

-Refinancing is the process of taking out a new loan, to pay off an existing one.
-This is usually done to secure better terms.
+Refinancing is the process of taking out a new loan to repay an existing one.
+This is usually done to secure better terms, for example a lower interest rate.

-If you do decide to refinance, keep in mind things like early break fees, or application fees for the new loan.
-These could offset any potential benefits of refinancing.
+However, as unsecured loans come with higher associated risks for lenders, they can come with higher interest rates.
+And, if you do decide to refinance, keep in mind things like early break fees, or application fees for the new loan, which could offset any potential benefits of refinancing.

 Consolidate your debts